Methyldichloroarsine: Structure, synthesis, reactivity

 The As-Cl bonds in MD are susceptible toward nucleophilic attack.
 Reduction of MD with sodium metal affords the polymer [CH3As]n.

 Use as a weapon

-Methyldichloroarsine's only documented large-scale use is as a chemical weapon.

 Symptoms of poisoning

 Although some of its symptoms resemble those from poison ivy, other symptoms include irritation to the eyes and to the nose, although blistering may be delayed for hours.
 Other symptoms include: dermal burns with vesicle formation; blepharospasm and photophobia.
 Convulsions, abdominal pain, coughing, and shortness of breath with damage to the respiratory system can be delayed for about three to five days; hemolysis can also occur.

 MD is not persistent, meaning that it will dissipate after a short time.
-It is, however, still quite lethal.
+It is lethal.
 The LCt/50 for MD is about 3,000 mg/(min * m3).

 Protection

 Besides avoiding situations in which it might be used, an activated charcoal filter and a protective mask can help protect against MD.
 It should, however, be noted that MD can penetrate rubber, so some masks and clothing are ineffective.
 Other protective clothing, such as full body protection, are useful as well.
 Among the agents useful for decontamination of MD are bleach and caustic soda.